Connect

 The nature photography project

 The Migrantchild storytelling project has inspired other forms of storytelling using cameras.
-For example nature storytelling projects have been conducted in both the UK and Guatemala. these projects aim to connect children more closely to the their natural environment through exploration, photography and storytelling.
+For example nature storytelling projects have been conducted in both the UK and Guatemala.
+These projects aim to connect children more closely to the their natural environment through exploration, photography and storytelling.
 More information here: https://journals.lww.com/invn/fulltext/2022/20010/the_nature_photography_project__a_creative.15.aspx

 The Migrant Diaries